na-na-hi/renget/archive/oaicards.md

 >What does it even mean?
 Latin characters and punctuation marks.
 A paragraph of simple text describing a character.
 Not using w++ does not automatically make your bot good.
 Using a long AI generated prose as your description is just as bad, if not worse.

+Simple paragraphs of text like you see in books, articles, and everywhere else.

+######Lists
+If you're just starting out and are having trouble writing paragraphs (how?), try this very simple and easy to write method of lists.
+You could say it's similar to w++ but without the unnecessary symbols.
+It goes without saying but do not write what doesn't need to be said.

+>Personality: rude, ill tempered.
+>Appearance: tall, blonde hair, sailor uniform.
+>Likes: horror, edgy stuff.
+>Dislikes: romance.
+>etc…

+The list of attributes aren't exhaustive nor are they selective—you can have any attributes that you want.
+Don't want to define a character's likes and dislikes?
+Don't have to.
+Want to add her hit list?
+Go ahead.
+You choose what attributes you want to define.
+You don't have to include punctuation marks if you don't want to.

+######Description tips

+A character's description is a collection of facts about the character and behaviour prompts.

+For prompts see the [prompt better](https://rentry.org/oaicards#prompt-better) section.

 Keep things short, keep it precise.
 THINK—will this information ever be naturally brought up in a roleplay with this character and the setting that I've provided in the greeting?
 You do not need to use prose or be fancy with your descriptions—simply state the facts.
-The prose goes in example dialogue, or the greeting.
+The prose goes in example dialogue and the greeting.

+Be clear in your wording.
+You don't want to write long and confusing sentences with multiple subjects and/or predicates.
+Break long sentences into multiple smaller ones.

+**Facts**
-The facts can be stated in different ways too:
+Facts for a character can be stated in many different ways:

 `She has a scar above her left eyebrow.`
 How did she get the scar?